 Asia Pacific Rayon Unveils Ambitious 2030 Sustainability Agenda

 Jakarta, Indonesia – 22 November 2021: Asia Pacific Rayon (APR), Indonesia’s largest integrated viscose rayon producer, has launched its ten-year sustainability vision, APR2030.
-The vision is based on four pillars of commitments, focused around positive impacts on climate and nature, clean manufacturing, circularity, and inclusive communities.
-These commitments are supported by 19 specific targets to be achieved by 2030.
+The strategy is based on four commitment areas focused around positive impacts on climate and nature, clean manufacturing, circularity, and inclusive communities.
+These commitments are supported by 17 specific targets to be achieved by 2030.

-• 20% recycled textile content in our viscose staple fibre (VSF) production.
+- 20% recycled textile content in our viscose staple fibre (VSF) production by 2030.

 As a key focus area, APR will also promote inclusive prosperity and gender equality across its value chain, including through livelihood initiatives aimed at women and young people, better access to maternal health, integrated childhood development and nutrition programmes.

 Anderson Tanoto, Managing Director, RGE, said: “In recent years, we have seen real progress in mainstreaming sustainability into business strategies.
 At the recent COP26 meetings in Glasgow, Scotland, it was very apparent that business growth and sustainability need to be on the same side of the equation, and the launch of APR2030 is very much aligned with this”.

 “Importantly, we are also seeing that businesses across Asia are making serious commitments to decarbonise their operations and supply chains.
 A fundamental change is underway with the enhanced ability of businesses like ours to ensure that while we produce, we also protect carbon and biodiversity, and empower communities where we operate,” he said.